Xiaofei-it/pinoc/docs/pinoc_principle.md

 ```

 The injected code snippet invokes a static method called `onEneterMethod` of the `Pinoc` class.
-`onEnterMethod` receives the information about the invocation, including the name of the class,
+`onEnterMethod` receives the information about the invocation,
+including the name of the declaring class of the method being invoked,
-the name and the signature of the method being invoked, the object on which the method is being invoked,
+the name and the signature of this method,
+the object on which this method is being invoked,
-and the parameters of the method being invoked.
+and the parameters passed to this method.

 Inside `onEnterMethod`, Pinoc decides whether to execute some instructions and what to return after
 the execution, according to a configuration, which specifies:

-1. at the entrances of which methods, what instructions should be injected;
+1. Which methods should be modified, and their modifications;

-2. which methods should be replaced, and their replacements;
+2. Which methods should be replaced, and their replacements;

+As for method modification, the current version of Pinoc only supports the code injection at the entrance of
+a method.

 ## Modification at runtime

 At runtime, when Pinoc is initialized, it reads a configuration which specified the modification of the app.

 As mentioned above, when a method is being invoked, `Pinoc.onEnterMethod` receives the corresponding
 information about the invocation.
-Then Pinoc does the following:
+Then Pinoc does the following according to whether to modify or replace this method respectively:

-1. If the specified instructions should be injected at the entrance of the method,
+1. If the specified instructions should be injected at the entrance of this method,
-Pinoc executes the injected instructions and returns `Library.NO_RETURN_VALUE`.
+Pinoc executes the injected instructions and returns `Library.NO_RETURN_VALUE`,
+a special `Object` defined in the [`Library`](https://github.com/Xiaofei-it/Zlang/blob/master/zlang/src/main/java/xiaofei/library/zlang/Library.java) class.
 Then the remaining instructions within the original method are executed.

-2. If the method should be replaced, Pinoc executes the instructions of its replacement and returns
+2. If this method should be replaced, Pinoc executes the instructions of its replacement and returns
 the return value of the replacement to the original method.
-Then the original method returns it directly
+Then the original method returns it directly as its own return value,
-and the remaining instructions are not executed.
+and the remaining instructions within the original method are thus not executed.

-3. If the method should neither be modified nor replaced, `Pinoc.onEnterMethod()` will simply
+3. If this method should neither be modified nor replaced, `Pinoc.onEnterMethod()` will simply
 return `Library.NO_RETURN_VALUE`.
-Then the instructions of original method are executed.
+Then the instructions of the original method are executed.

-Note that Pinoc has a high performance in memory and CPU usage, so it will not
-affect the memory and CPU usage of your app.
+Note that Pinoc has a high performance in memory and CPU usage, so it will not affect the memory and CPU usage of your app.

 ## Instructions written in Zlang